CleverRaven/Cataclysm-DDA/doc/TILESET.md

 }
 ```

+> Note that the same sprites are used here for `edge` and `end_piece`.

-The order of `edge` sprites ensures that the multitile also works with only the first 4 instead of all 8 sprites.
+The order of sprites ensures that the multitile also works with only the first 4 instead of all 8 sprites.
 It also makes it compatible with tilesets that don't use the `rotates_to` feature.

 Doors and windows work out of the box without modifying terrain definitions, as the required group `INDOORFLOOR` is implied by the flags `WINDOW`, `DOOR` (active) and `INDOORS` (target).